nft-login/nft-marketplace/About.md

 ## What's next for the project

-Next we need to give the frontend a redesign.
+Next we need to give the frontend a redesign to provide a better user experience.
 An extra contract should be created to list all games which provide NFTs.
+Also the frontend was built from scratch.

 Connect more chains.
 Currently connected are: